ganesansays/learningintuition.github.io/DiscriminantAnalysis.md

                   )
 ```

-The above can be done using excel solver or using R. Keep watching the space for "Performing LDA using R"
+Solving for a1 and a2 can be done using excel solver or using R. Keep watching the space for "Performing LDA using R"

 ## Conclusion
 Though linear discriminant analysis has quite strigient prerequisites than logistic regression, it has a wide applicability in classification problems and out performs logistic regression.
 It has better explainatory power than logistic regression.